 Before the emergence of robo-advisors, we basically had two main approaches to investing:

 - Traditional Mutual Fund Advisors or Wealth Managers, and

 Mutual Fund Advisors and Wealth Managers

-The traditional model of investment management comes with fees in the range of 2% or more per year.
-Read more on investment fees in Canada here.
+The traditional model of investment management often involves fees in the range of 2% or more per year.
+Learn more about investment fees in Canada.

 The DIY Investor

 The other option for investing was through a do-it-yourself approach.

 DIY investors can buy mutual funds or ETFs using a self-directed account they open on a discount brokerage.
 They are responsible for asset allocation, occasional portfolio re-balancing, and also ensuring that their portfolio is adequately diversified.